 Lookup/Ibis web service API

-The Lookup/Ibis web service API provides a read/write HTTP-based API for querying and manipulating data in the Lookup/Ibis database, loosely following RESTful principles.
+The Lookup/Ibis web service API provides a read/write HTTP-based API for querying and manipulating data in the Lookup/Ibis database.
+The easiest way to use the API is with one of the supplied client libraries:

 For more information about WADL see: